charlesportoferreira/word2vec/Readme.md

                      |---> file2.txt
                      |---> filen.txt

-        --output:
+        --output, -o:
           Name of the arff file that will be generated

-        --model:
+        --model, -m:
           Relative path from your current folder to the word2vec trained model

-        --type:
+        --type, -t:
           Select the type of model to use.
-Choices are: model, bin, txt
+Choices are: mssa, glove, google, fasttext, elmo

-        --aggregator:
+        --aggregator, -a:
           [Optional parameter] Select between sum or mean.
           Its set which way document vector will be generated Default = mean

-        --noheader:
+        --noheader, -n:
           [Optinal parameter] Set True to save the vectors without header Default = False

-        --preprocess:
+        --preprocess, -p:
           [Optional parameter] Set True to apply word tokenization.
           Otherwise it will assume each row has one word.
           Default = False